scidsg/hushline-docs/src/prereqs/vps.md

 # VPS Prerequisites

-In this section you'll need the following things to get Hush Line ready to install:
+In this section, you'll need the following things to get Hush Line ready to install:

 1. Debit or credit card
 2. Digital Ocean, or any other VPS provider